 Hosted central repositories

-Central repositories are often created through 3rd party Git hosting services like Bitbucket Cloud or Bitbucket Server.
+Central repositories are often created through 3rd party Git hosting services like Bitbucket Cloud.
 The process of initializing a bare repository discussed above is handled for you by the hosting service.
 The hosting service will then provide an address for the central repository to access from your local repository.

 Clone the central repository